hampusolsen/globetrotter-docs/project-description.md

 <br>

-### Writing Documentation
+### Technical Documentation
-To make the task of writing documentation not so overwhelming, a good idea is to spread it throughout a projects duration.
-Documentation, much like the entirety of this exam report, was written gradually during subject research, implementation and in retrospect.
-This has helped keeping sections both relevant and cohesive.
+To make the task of writing documentation not so overwhelming, I believed it to be a good idea to spread it throughout the projects duration.
+Documenting functions and data structures close before or after their creation helps with keeping the documentation correct as well as easy and fast to write.
+Usually technical documentation tends to be automatically generated by tools such as [Swagger](https://swagger.io/), but as I possessed no prior knowledge of their utilization and already felt as if there were enough things to consider, adding another tool and also learning how to use it  was out of the question.

 After having read so much documentation on Github and elsewhere I knew I could not possibly write my own in any other syntax than *[Markdown](https://en.wikipedia.org/wiki/Markdown)*, even though *[reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText)* is a solid contender and widely used; picking anything else would feel like committing a crime.